nyov/postgres-bindata-batchimport/README.md

 (This code snippet can be pasted into a file and executed as a shell script, as is.)

-##### Notes #####
+##### Notes & Caveats #####

+If the script aborts before the created large objects have been cleaned up and the table is then dropped without unlinking them, orphaned objects stay around.
+The `\lo_list` (local to database) command can help finding them.
+If the current DB contains no valid objects beside the failed import, the nuke-em command is `SELECT lo_unlink(oid) FROM pg_largeobject_metadata;`.

-Because the workflow used in these scripts makes a round-trip through large-objects-storage land, the DB cluster may use up to double the space of the source file directory, for the runtime duration of the script.
+Because the workflow used in the `pg-bytea-batchimport-*.sh` scripts makes a round-trip through large-objects-storage land, the DB cluster may use up to double the space of the source file directory, for the runtime duration of the script.

-Depending on the type of your files, this may not be true, however; with text-files I've seen a compression ratio of 2 GiB raw on-disk to 400 MiB in-db of the same data.
+Depending on the type of files, this may not be true, however; with text-files I've seen a compression ratio of 2 GiB raw on-disk to 400 MiB in-db of the same data.
 Which means even with two copies, the database was using less storage than the source directory data.

-As a bonus, the scripts are easily adapted to stop after the Large Objects data is loaded, instead of copying it into the `bytea` table column, and then FK-reference it from the table's `oid` column; giving one all the gimmicks that the [Large Objects][1] interface supports (such as file-seeking).

 ---